 This is an exclusive story to Love What Matters.
 For permission to use, email Exclusive@LoveWhatMatters.com.

 This story was submitted to Love What Matters by Christina Feldermann, 35, of Michigan.
-Do you have a similar experience?
-We’d like to hear your important journey.
-Submit your own story here.
-Be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read more stories like this: